comeon-group/comeon-junior-front-end-test/README.md

 # Your Assignment
 The image above is a part of our current Casino lobby at ComeOn!

 Your assignment is to re-create it with HTML and CSS.
-Don't forget that responsive is the new default so we expect your work to look good on both small and large screens.
+Your version does not have to be an exact copy of our screenshot.
+But what we do want to see is semantic code that works in modern browsers.
+Don't forget that responsive is the new default so we expect your work to look good on our phones as well as on our laptops.

 Feel free to use a CSS pre-processor if you wish.
 Impress us a little extra by using a scalable CSS methodology like  BEM or SMACSS.